Eiffelturm/opac-bluemap-integration/README.md

 ## Usage

 Simply install both the Open Parties and Claims mod as well as the BlueMap mod (and this mod), and you should be all set!

+Credit to Gaming32 and DreamyLynn for the original mod and 1.20.1 fabric port respectively